 Wine: no really, there are bars for that.
 And they’re fucking awesome.

-P. Franco, Lower Clapton Rd – A bottle shop with an extra large communal table for you to drink at (if you choose to stay and you should) and a rotating chef that is always exceptional.
+P. Franco, Lower Clapton Rd – A bottle shop with an extra-large communal table for you to drink at (if you choose to stay and you should) and a rotating chef that is always exceptional.
 I can’t praise this place or drink here enough.
 A simple concept, amazing value and truly interesting wines.

 Newcomer Wines, Dalston Lane – A step up in price but the bottled grape juice they sell is too good to miss.
 Austrian focused down to the charcuterie on offer; you will try things here you’ve never heard of before or are likely to see again.

-Restaurants: for those of you who are also sick of shitty burger chains with expensive branding….
+For those of you who are also sick of shitty burger chains with expensive branding….

 Black Axe Mangal, Highbury Corner – Yes, this is not technically East but it’s THAT GOOD!!!
 A heavy metal “kebab shop” owned by a husband and wife who used to run one of the world’s most pioneering fine dining restaurants.
 Don’t miss the fleur-de-lis of bright pink cocks painted on the floor.
 It’s hands down some of the best food being served in London.
 Just go, trust me.
 And then go back on the weekend for brunch.

 Legs, Morning Lane – For when you wanna #treatyoself and not cry as the bill comes.
 My favourite food joint to open in London this year, Legs exemplifies no bullshit cooking with quality ingredients and brilliant dishes.
 Magnus Reid knows what’s up.
-Note: both these places also have counter tops if you’re flying solo too
+Note: both these places also have countertops if you’re flying solo too

 Yard Sale Pizza, Lower Clapton Rd – Go get sauced on grape juice in P.Franco but make sure you leave in time to get a slice (or you know, whole pizza) next door.
 Don’t say you’ve eaten pizza in London until you’ve eaten here.